SEO Tuning: Why It Works and How to Do It [+Case Studies]

 It's also important to recognize the current landscape of SEO.

 On top of that, companies that heavily invest in SEO often suffer from redundancy and pages that overlap in their pursuit of goals.
-SEO tuning provides you with an opportunity to separate your strategic targets and remain focused on your most important objectives.
+SEO tuning provides you with an opportunity to separate your strategic targets, remain focused on your most important objectives, and protect your SEO efforts from overlap.

 How to Tune a Page for SEO